Clients

 The Rime Buddhist Center started with a completely static HTML web site.
 KC Web Programmers helped integrate a ColdFusion based calendar that allowed the director to enter in an event once and have it show up on multiple areas of the site.
 Events automatically disappear from the event list when their date has passed.
 Administration utilities also exist for adding monthly articles and talks from weekly services.

-The dynamic portions of this site were originally built using ColdFusion and Microsoft SQL Server databse.
+The dynamic portions of this site were originally built using ColdFusion and Microsoft SQL Server database.
 Since that time, the site has been redesigned to move towards the open-source language PHP.